sroychow/TestBeamSoftware/README.md

-## Beam Test Data Analysis Software of SAHA-Kolkata group.
+## Beam Test Data Analysis
+##Mering Code: Takes Ntuple from EDM, Telescope, DQM and merges into one Analysis Tree for user
 ## Installation

 Set up ROOT(works with ROOT 5)